Worship With Us IN PERSON

-This schedule allows me to worship with you in a celebration of Holy Eucharist all but one Sunday a month while keeping my Sunday schedule manageable across the three parishes.
+This schedule allows Mother Holly to worship with you in a celebration of Holy Eucharist all but one Sunday a month while keeping her Sunday schedule manageable across the three parishes.

 We will continue to have a lay-led prayer services but now only once per month and on a predictable schedule because of the new service times:

 1st Sundays of the month will be Morning Prayer at 9 am at Church of Our Father

 2nd Sundays will be Morning Prayer at 11 am St. Saviour's

 3rd Sundays will be Evening Prayer at 4 pm St. John the Divine All other Sundays will be services of Holy Eucharist, and Mother Holly will be the celebrant unless otherwise noted.